kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 * The Cluster Autoscaler will be updated to read this annotation (if present) to construct reliable templates for new node provisioning, ignoring the dynamically shifting Node.Status.Capacity fields for template generation.

+### Step 1: Baseline Assumptions and Pre-requisite Validation

+Currently, Kubernetes operates under the unspoken assumption that a `Node` object's capacity is immutable.
+Before implementing dynamic metric-based triggers (Step 3), we must formally document the behaviors we are breaking and add upstream test coverage to prove the core control plane can survive a Node capacity mutation (Step 1 & 2).

+#### Behaviors We Are Breaking
+1. **Static Capacity Assumption:** `Node.Status.Capacity` and `Allocatable` will transition from static, boot-time fields to dynamically mutable fields.
+2. **Kubelet Restart Admission:** Currently, if a Kubelet is restarted on a machine whose hardware was reduced while offline, the Kubelet may blindly fail pod admission.
+We are shifting this to a graceful reconciliation and eviction model.
+3. **Autoscaler Homogeneity:** Nodes within a single NodeGroup will no longer be guaranteed to have identical capacities, meaning the Autoscaler cannot blindly select any node as a provisioning template.
+4. **External Controller Caches:** Third-party operators that cache node sizes indefinitely will become stale.
+(This is an accepted operational constraint).

+#### Step 1 Pre-requisite Tests to be Added
+To validate that the API and Control Plane can handle these broken assumptions natively, the following tests will be added before any dynamic cAdvisor triggers are built:

+* **Test 1: API Server Mutation Acceptance**
+    * *Action:* Manually patch `.status.capacity` and `.status.allocatable` on a `Ready` Node object.
+    * *Validation:* Verify the API Server accepts the patch without systemic webhook rejections or validation failures.

+* **Test 2: Scheduler Cache Invalidation (Upscale)**
+    * *Action:* Create a pending Pod that requires 8Gi of memory on a cluster where the only node has 4Gi.
+Manually patch the Node object's capacity to 10Gi.
+    * *Validation:* Verify the Scheduler detects the mutated Node object, updates its internal cache, and successfully schedules the pending Pod.

+* **Test 3: Scheduler Cache Invalidation (Downscale)**
+    * *Action:* Manually patch an empty Node's capacity from 10Gi down to 4Gi.
+Attempt to schedule a Pod requiring 8Gi.
+    * *Validation:* Verify the Scheduler respects the mutated smaller capacity and rejects the Pod (leaves it Pending), proving it does not rely on a stale boot-time cache.

+* **Test 4: Kubelet Restart on Resized Hardware (Unified Reconciliation)**
+    * *Action:* Schedule a Pod.
+Stop the Kubelet.
+Mock the underlying machine info to reflect a smaller capacity (simulate offline hot-unplug).
+Start the Kubelet.
+    * *Validation:* Verify the Kubelet boots successfully, recognizes the discrepancy between the API and physical hardware, and handles the change gracefully (e.g., evicting the pod if starved) rather than crashing or permanently locking pod admission.
+    *
 #### Proposed Core Code Changes

 1. **The Dedicated Kubelet Listener** (`pkg/kubelet/kubelet.go`)